 The Foundations have received favorable determination letters from the Internal Revenue Service stating that they are exempt from federal income taxes under the provisions of Section 501(c)(3) of the Internal Revenue Code of 1986, except for income taxes pertaining to unrelated business income.
 The Financial Accounting Standards Board (FASB) has issued guidance that requires the tax effects from uncertain tax positions to be recognized in the financial statements only if the position is more likely than not to be sustained if the position were to be challenged by a taxing authority.
 Management has determined that there are no material uncertain positions that require recognition in the consolidated financial statements.
-Additionally, no material provision for income taxes is required for the consolidated financial statements.
-The tax years ended 2013, 2014, 2015 and 2016 are still open to audit for both federal and state purposes.
+A provision for unrelated business income taxes is included in the consolidated financial statements.